By Dr. Lawrence Wilson

 4. Vampire patterns.
 These are a fast oxidation rate and usually an Na/K ratio of 2.5 or greater.
 The patterns are stronger if the CA/Mg ratio is also elevated, or if the oxidation rate is very fast.

 5. Kidney stress.
 This is an increase in the oxidation rate due to the elimination of toxic metals through the kidneys.
-It is quite common on hair mineral retests when a person is on a nutritional balancing program.
+It is quite common on hair mineral retests when a person is on a development program.
 Usually, the oxidation rate quickly slows down again when the toxic metal elimination is complete.

 6. An oxidation rate surge.
 This is a sharp increase in the oxidation rate.
 It may be due to kidney stress, or to something else such as other stress, excitement or something else.